get-iplayer/get_iplayer/README.md

 	`export IPLAYER_OUTDIR="/path/to/my/output/dir"`

+* Install dependencies (the first is required, the others allow you to download more formats).
+On Ubuntu this can be done as follows:

+	`sudo apt-get install libxml-simple-perl ffmpeg rtmpdump`

 * The first time you run the script it will create a settings directory (`$HOME/.get_iplayer` [Linux/Unix/OSX] `%USERPROFILE%\.get_iplayer` [Windows]) and download plugins.
 It will then access the BBC website and create an index of all TV programmes currently on iPlayer.

 ## Installation (Windows)